The Inheritance Cycle: Synopsis

-In the fictional land of Alagaësia, an order was originally created to oversee the countries and bring peace to the world.
+In the fictional magical land of Alagaësia, an order was originally created to oversee the countries and bring peace to the world.
 This group was known as the Dragon Riders, for they rode dragons, the rider formed a bond with the dragon in accordance with a pact made between elves and dragons millennia earlier.
 Later, humans were involved in the Riders too.
 One Dragon Rider named Galbatorix suffered the death of his dragon, Jarnunvösk, at the hands of a group of Urgals (a species of brutish humanoids); the dragon's death pushed him to insanity.
 Denied another dragon by the Council of Elder Riders, Galbatorix blamed the Council for the death of his dragon and sought to destroy the order.
 He made an alliance with an ambitious young rider, Morzan, and with his help slew another rider and took his dragon, Shruikan captive.
 Using magic, he broke Shruikan's will and forced the dragon to serve him.
 Gathering more Riders to his cause, he created the Thirteen Forsworn and with their help took over Ilirea, the capital of the Broddring Kingdom, and destroyed Doru Araeba, the centre of the Dragon Riders.
 Galbatorix slew the Elders, their leader Vrael, taking his sword, Islingr, and most of the Dragon Riders, along with their dragons, taking many Eldunarí, or the Heart of Hearts, which is a gem inside dragons that their consciousness can remain in even after they die.
 When the remaining dragons found out that the betrayal was aided by their own species, they collectively cast a spell on the Forsworns' dragons, which prevents them from being named.

 Elder Rider Oromis and his Dragon Glaedr fled to Ellesméra, the capital of the elves' kingdom in the forest Du Weldenvarden, while Morzan confronted his old friend Brom, slaying his dragon Saphira.
 However, Morzan showed mercy to Brom, who later escaped.
 After the fall of the Riders, Galbatorix declared himself King over all of Alagaësia.
 He then focused his efforts onto going after the elves and the dwarfs but he couldn't find them.